‘Grey’s Anatomy’ Star Sarah Drew Wants April And Jackson To Be ‘Endgame’

 Speaking of the finale, the Hollywood Reporter revealed that Drew also shared that the cast has read the script for the penultimate installment this year.
 The actress didn’t go into a lot of details about the last few episodes, but she did promise fans that the end is going to be filled with drama.

-Although many fans would love nothing more than to see Jackson and April together, Us Magazine reports that others believe their Montana hookup was a total mistake.
+Although many fans would love nothing more than to see Jackson and April together, Us Magazine reported that others believe their Montana hookup was a total mistake.
 Following the episode, many fans took to social media to express their dislike with what happened in the hotel.
 Considering their rocky history together, they might be right.

 New episodes of Grey’s Anatomy air Thursday nights on ABC.